youtube4kdownloader/youtube4kdownloader.github.io/README.md

 Download YouTube videos in your browser!

 ## Usage
-Go to https://youtube4kdownloader.github.io and paste the URL of the YouTube video you want to download.
+Go to https://youtube4kdownloader.github.io or https://ytdl-app.web.app and paste the URL of the YouTube video you want to download.

 Then press the `Download` button and choose the format you want.